Piper Alpha: Occidental “never ever apologised.”

 In fact even the similar timing between these two events was in dispute by several different parties.

-Parties, who were not brought to the public inquiry to give evidence, later testified to reporters that they heard a small explosion about 15 minutes before the large, major explosion at 2200 hrs.
+Sixteen of the 34 Piper Alpha survivors who gave evidence to the Inquiry said they heard an explosion before the 2200 hrs one.
+Other parties, who were not brought to the public inquiry to give evidence, such as Frank McFarlane who helped survivors onto the Tharos, later testified to reporters that they heard a small explosion about 15 minutes before the large, major explosion at 2200 hrs.
 A small explosion which coincided in timing with Pump B tripping.

 Might it not be the case that the earlier reported (and ignored by the Cullen inquiry) explosion caused Pump B to trip and might Pump B have failed due to an explosion rather than indirectly causing an explosion by actions arising from its failure?